 Cooking the Pickerel Fillets

-- Rinse pickerel fillets and pat dry and set on a plate.
+- Rinse pickerel fillets and pat dry with paper towels.
 Salt and pepper both sides generously and set aside.

-- Add olive oil to cast iron pan and bring to medium high heat.
+- Add olive oil to cast iron pan and bring to medium-high heat or just slightly smoking

-- Place fillets in pan, If using fillets with skin, cook the skin side first and cook for about 4 minutes.
-Flip and continue cooking on other side for about another 3 minutes or until fish is white and no longer transparent.
-Remove from pan and place on paper towel to absorb any excess oil.
+- Place fillets in the pan and cook for about 4 minutes or until golden brown.
+Flip and continue cooking on the other side for about another 3 minutes or until fish is white and no longer transparent.

 - Add oil olive to fry pan and bring to medium heat.

-- Add finely chopped shallot and garlic and toss in to fry pan to bring to medium heat until slightly transparent.
+- Add finely chopped shallot and garlic and heat until slightly transparent.
+Add in balsamic vinegar and stir into mixure.

 - Toss in the chopped tomatoes, capers, olives, vinegar and basil to pan and stir.
-Season with freshly ground pepper and salt.
+Season with freshly ground pepper to taste.
 Gently stir until softened and then set aside.